scottgal/mostlylucidweb/Mostlylucid/Markdown/lucidresume-evidence-filler.md

 and contact mapping works deterministically.
 Everything else becomes a visible gap.
 "I cannot establish this" is a valid program result.

-### Prompt API Is a Browser Capability, Not a Bundled Model

-There is a useful deployment difference between shipping a GGUF file with an application and calling Chrome's Prompt API.
-The extension does not package, download or host Gemini Nano.
-Chrome owns the model lifecycle and exposes a browser API over it.

-The application has to ask what is possible on the current machine:
+Chrome owns the model lifecycle.
+The extension first asks what is available on the current machine:

 ```typescript
 const modelOptions = {